dev3mike/go-xmapper/README.md

-# xMapper 🔄 - Dynamic Struct Transformer
+# xMapper 🔄 - Dynamic Struct Validator and Mapper

 Welcome to `xMapper`, where your Go structs gain superpowers! 🚀 Ever tired of manually copying fields from one struct to another?
 Forget about the hassle! `xMapper` automates the mapping of structs and dynamically transforms data as it flows from source to destination.
 It's not just about mapping; it's about transforming data effortlessly with power and style!